You can call the Linksys MR9600 a dual-band version of the Linksys MX5 Velop AX mesh router, and Belkin won’t mind that one bit.

-I have to admit, I didn’t have a fun time testing the Linksys MR9600 Dual-Band Mesh WiFi 6 Router.
-The more time I spent with it, however, the more it became clear that Belkin has been steering the Linksys brand in the wrong direction.
+I have to admit, I didn’t have a fun time testing the Linksys MR9600 Dual-Band Mesh Wi-Fi 6 Router.
+However, the more time I spent with it, the more it became clear that Belkin has been steering the Linksys brand in the wrong direction.

 On the one hand, the networking vendor neuters the useful web interface.
 It removes the useful setting backup-and-restore feature, which is available in almost all standard routers.
 Also, it obscures the initial setup and advanced settings.

 On the other, its Linksys mobile app requires a login, feels stagnant, and is just not up to the task.
 And the router’s hefty price tag sure doesn’t help.

 Se, it’s hard for the Linksys MR9600 to be a positive experience in the current state.
 Hopefully, things will change in a better direction via future firmware and app updates.